 A classic article on this subject can be found on the Stanford Graduate School of Business website.
-Kirsten Moss, the GSB’s former Director of MBA admissions, offered clear advice for all applicants, not just Stanford.
-She purports that the recommendation is “about about bringing this person alive.
-How, if they left tomorrow, would [the] organization have been touched in a unique way. “
+Kirsten Moss, the GSB’s Dean of MBA admissions, offered clear advice for all applicants, not just Stanford.
+She purports that the recommendation is “about bringing this person alive.
+How, if they left tomorrow, would [the] organization have been touched in a unique way.”

 Note too, that admission committee members reading your letters of recommendation don’t want everything to be stellar.
 If all the recommenders say that the applicant is wonderful for the same reasons, or if the student looks like a demi-god, “it loses its authenticity.” says Stanford’s Moss.